bookercodes/articles/csharp-6-an-introduction.md

 ![](https://github.com/dotnet/roslyn/wiki/images/compiler-pipeline.png)

-As the source code traversed this pipeline, the compiler would develop a wealth of knowledge about it - information about what elements are present in the code, how they relate to each other, etc. - this information, however, was private.
+As the source code traversed this pipeline, the compiler would develop a wealth of information about it - information about what elements are present in the code, how they relate to each other, etc. - this information, however, was private.
 This was unfortunate because, that information could have been of *tremendous* value to developers outside of the managed languages team.
 Think about tools like [SharpDevelop](), who require a deep understanding of source code - they had to rely on their own implementations to parse and analyse source code to power their features (such as syntax colorization and completion lists).
 Even Visual Studio had three separate makeshift language services that lacked feature parity!

 It would have been *so* much nicer if the compiler was 1/ open source and 2/ exposed a set of compiler APIs.
-As you may have guessed, now it does both, through Roslyn.
+As you may have guessed, now the compiler does both, through Roslyn.

 Roslyn is a reimagination of what a compiler should be.
 In a nutshell, it is a [open source](), ground-up rewrite of the Visual Basic and C# compilers in those languages themselves.
 In addition to providing a set of familiar compilers (csc.exe and vbc.exe), it provides a set of compiler APIs that expose rich information about the source code: